hairypoppins/lightdesk/README.md

 ## Installation
 Install using one of these methods:

-* Download and install lightdesk.zip from anywhere, [as per usual](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html)
+* Download and install Lightdesk.zip from anywhere, [as per the Blender manual](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html)
 * Download and copy `__init__.py` to a subfolder within your Blender installation add-ons directory, e.g. `C:\Program Files\Blender Foundation\Blender 2.90\2.90\scripts\addons\lightdesk`, then enable within Blender preferences.

 ## Usage